inventree/InvenTree/docs/docs/report/labels.md

 - Normal per-class and per-element styling is supported
 - Absolute positioning of elements is supported via the `position` CSS directive
 - If text is too long to fit on a given label, the `text-overflow` directive can be used
+- Avoid using `position: fixed` css if you are intend to print multiple labels to a single page

 ### Context Data